TheRealGoodLivin/spHelper/README.md

     <script type="text/javascript"  src="spHelper.js"></script>

 # Notes
+ > - Purely written in Javascript without the requirements of additional libraries.
- > - for **siteURL**, if the List is on the same site as your script, remove the variable and it will using the current site.
+ > - For **siteURL**, if the List is on the same site as your script, remove the variable and it will using the current site.